haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 CPU uses 2 Register Alias Tables (RAT): 1 Fetch RAT (FRAT) and 1 Retire RAT (RRAT)

-Additionally, when a branch is issued, a copy of FRAT data will be assigned to a branch for a maximum of 3 copies.
+Additionally, when a branch is issued, a copy of FRAT data will be assigned to a branch, recommended 3 copies maximum.
 If any of these 3 branches are mispredicted, FRAT can instantly update to these copies.
 However, if a 4th branch is mispredicted, use of the RRAT will become necessary

 # FRAT